yquest/tutorials/frontend-3/readme.md

 ## Frontend tutorial 3

-This tutorial have as prerequisite the [frontend 2 tutorial](../frontend-2/readme.md) now we will start to call a backend service, even if it's simulated we can use as a test.
+This tutorial have as prerequisite the [frontend 2 tutorial](../frontend-2/readme.md) now we will start to call a backend service synchronously and asynchronously, even if it's simulated we can use as a test.
 We added a 4th card to load a list from backend.

 ***